 You should aim to have at least 1GB space left.

-You can also delete apps from your Home Screen by pressing and holding the app until it jumps about and then tapping on the x that appears in the corner.
-Read: How to delete or hide apps on an iPhone or iPad for more information.
+You can also delete apps from your Home Screen by pressing and holding the app until it jumps about, and then tapping on the X that appears in the corner.

 5. Clear your Safari cookies and data

-Bear in mind that Safari will no longer suggest URLs as you type, unless they're bookmarked, and clearing the data may mean some websites forget your preferences.
+Bear in mind that this action may make browsing the web a bit less convenient for a while.
+Safari will forget the URLs you've been visiting so won't suggest them as you type, unless they're bookmarked (although it will start remembering new ones from now on).
+And clearing data may mean some websites forget your preferences.

 6. Kill automatic background processes

 Getting rid of automated features will help keep your iPhone running faster, and help extend your battery life as well.
-If you're still running iOS 6, you can skip this step as Apple didn't introduce these features until iOS 7.
+The following feature was added way back in iOS 7, so if you've got that or a later version, you can benefit from it.

 Next, turn off Background App Refresh.